joakim/bismark/readme.md

 ### Thematic Breaks

-The line must only consist of `-` and `*` characters (at least two) and spaces, in any combination.

-By convention, it would resemble a [dinkus](https://en.wikipedia.org/wiki/Dinkus) or a horizontal line.
+A line consisting of at least three `-` or `*` characters, in any combination, with any whitespace characters ignored, should be rendered as a [dinkus](https://en.wikipedia.org/wiki/Dinkus) or a horizontal line.

 	- * -